ericoporto/ags-manual-wiki/Globalfunctions_General.md

 SetGameOption (option, int value)
 ```

-Changes one of the game options, originally set in the AGS Editor Game
+Changes one of the game options, originally set in the AGS Editor Game Settings pane.
-Settings pane.

 OPTION specifies which option to change, and VALUE is its new value.

-Valid OPTIONs are listed below:
+Valid *modifiable* OPTIONs are listed below:

 Option | Values
 --- | ---